 Custodial credit risk - The custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
 Kansas Statutes 9-1402 and 9-1405 requires that governments obtain security for all deposits.
 The College manages its custodial credit risk by requiring the financial institutions to grant a security interest in securities held by third-party custodial banks.
-As of June 30, 2012, the College was not exposed to custodial credit risk with its deposits or investments.
+Monies in the Kansas Municipal Investment Pool are not required to have pledged securities.
+As of June 30, 2013, the College was not exposed to custodial credit risk with its deposits or investments.